Andrew Henderson

 Other Requirements of Your Dependent’s OCI Application

-If you’re applying for a minor child, then there are mandatory requirements that must be provided.
+If you’re applying for a child, then there are mandatory requirements that must be met.
 You will need to present the current passport of both parents.
 If their parents are divorced, then a Court Order of the Dissolution of Marriage with the Child Arrangement Order should be provided.

 In the case of live-in, adopted, or surrogate children, all relevant documents need to be submitted alongside the application.
 If both parents also share joint legal custody of the child, then a duly notarized consent letter from both parents must accompany the application.

 All applicants who are applying via their spouse will have to visit a VFS Center alongside their qualified spouse.
-This is a necessary step when submitting their OCI application.
+This is a necessary step when submitting their Overseas Citizen of India application.

 There might be an interview somewhere in the application process.
 Some of these interviews may be taken over audio or video calls.
 It’s best to keep in mind that you will be interviewed by officers from the High Commission so these interviews may be formal.